skeller88/trading_platform/README.md

 ## Set up Python environment for bot

-due to pip not working, install pip after creating venv: https://askubuntu.com/questions/488529/pyvenv-3-4-error-returned-non-zero-exit-status-1
+First, make sure that the python3 version being used for this installation is >= 3.6 and <3.7. due to pip not working, install pip after creating venv: https://askubuntu.com/questions/488529/pyvenv-3-4-error-returned-non-zero-exit-status-1
 ```
 cd <trading_system_platform_dir>